Dr. Charles Weedon

-Whilst working with his own pupils in school, he has also pursued a variety of research and professional development interests, including research into specific learning difficulties in mathematics (as a Visiting Scholar with the Institute of Education, University of Stirling); devising and delivering an MEd unit on specific learning difficulties; and developing and publishing a number of diagnostic assessment approaches.
-Charles was elected to Associate Fellowship of the British Psychological Society in 1997.
+- Whilst working with his own pupils in school, he also pursued a variety of research and professional development interests, including research into specific learning difficulties in mathematics (as a Visiting Scholar with the Institute of Education, University of Stirling); devising and delivering an MEd unit on specific learning difficulties; and developing and publishing a number of diagnostic assessment approaches.

-Retired as Head of Support for Learning at George Watson's College, Edinburgh, he now works as the school's educational psychologist, while pursuing his research and development interests and working as an independent psychologist, both directly for families in Scotland and abroad, and for the Additional Support Needs Tribunal Scotland through the Govan Law Centre.
+- Retired as Head of Support for Learning at George Watson's College, Edinburgh, he worked as the school's educational psychologist for a number of years, while pursuing his research and development interests and working as an independent psychologist, both directly for families in Scotland and abroad, and for the Additional Support Needs Tribunal Scotland through the Govan Law Centre.

 Weedon C. (1987) A Room of their Own: Workbases at Ballingry Junior High School in Booth, T, Potts P., Swann W. (eds) Preventing Difficulties in Learning - Curricula for All Blackwell